VForWaTer/tool-specs/docs/input.md

 example: /in/input_name.csv
 ```

-It is considered good practice to add example data and example parameterizaitons
+It is considered good practice to add example data and example parameterizations
 to the `/in/` folder.
 At inspection time, when a client application reads the
 `tool.yml`, this client can also access the examples in the `/in/` folder.
 At runtime, as the client application mounts data and parameterizations into the